California's Three-Tier Sex Offender Registration System: Penal Code 290 and SB 384 Guide

 -

-Penal Code 288.3 – contacting a minor to commit a felony
+Penal Code 288.3: Contacting or communicating with a minor with the intent to commit a designated felony sex crime.

 -